Hammarn/1MB335/Lab6.md

  * a maximum 8-character short-name (enough for you to identify it: e.g. c\_Vurs or mt\_Vurs)
  * an easy-readable name (good for presentation to others: e.g. cytB\_Vombat\_ursinus mitoc\_Vombat\_ursinus)
- * The header you got when dowloading it from NCBI `>MN443013.1 Providencia stuartii strain PS11 subclass B1 metallo-beta-lactamase NDM-1 (blaNDM) gene, blaNDM-1 allele, partial cds`
+ * The header you got when dowloading it from NCBI (or if you have changed it already your own long header) `>MN443013.1 Providencia stuartii strain PS11 subclass B1 metallo-beta-lactamase NDM-1 (blaNDM) gene, blaNDM-1 allele, partial cds`